Monday, May 27, 2024

 to whisker a weak chin

-because your own ruined beauty
+as if your own ruined beauty

-wasn’t a wearable thing?
+was not a wearable thing?

 Although you’ve seldom